What are code components

-Custom components are a type of solution component, which means they can be included in a solution and installed in different environments.
+Code components are a type of solution component, which means they can be included in a solution file and imported into different environments.
 More information: Package and distribute extensions using solutions.

 Manifest is the metadata file that defines a component.
 It is an XML document that describes:

-- The kind of data it can be configured, either a field or a data-set.
+- The kind of data that can be configured, either a

 - Any properties that can be configured in the application when the component is added.

 - A list of resource files that the component needs.

 When a user configures a code component, the data in the manifest file filters the available components so that only valid components for the context are available for configuration.
 The properties defined in the manifest file for a component are rendered as configuration columns so that the user configuring the component can specify the values.
 These property values are then available to the component at runtime.
 More information: Manifest schema reference

 Code components are implemented using TypeScript.
 Each code component must include an object that implements the methods described in the code component interface.
 The CLI will auto-generate an

 index.ts file that includes stubbed implementations for these methods.
 This file is auto-generated via CLI tooling with main stub methods.

 The object implements the following methods: